When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Buster seems to be the most recommended option.
 It's a free, open-source tool that completes reCAPTCHA audio challenges.
 Buster works pretty fast and is able to solve CAPTCHAs in under 30 seconds.

 I'm not a robot CAPTCHA clicker was also mentioned by people on Reddit.
-It's available on Chrome and Firefox, and you can get it on Opera if you use Install Chrome Extensions.
+It's available on Chrome and Firefox.

 But, as the name implies, this extension is only useful for the "I'm not a robot" clicker CAPTCHAs.
 It won't work for image or audio recognition CAPTCHAs.
 Also, it won't click twice within seven seconds.